mhellwinkel/www.masfaaonline.org/README.md

 ## How to Update Members and Institutions

 To update the [Institutions](http://www.masfaaonline.org/institutions/) and [Members](http://www.masfaaonline.org/members/) pages you need to edit data files rather than the pages themselves.
-The data files are in [_data](_data) and are in the CSV format.
-The order of institutions and members in the data file does not matter - they are sorted correctly when the pages are updated.
+The data files are in [_data](_data) and are in CSV format.

+*The order of records in the data files does not matter.
+The items will be correctly sorted when displayed.*

+## How to Update Downloads

+Lists of downloads for files, history, minutes and NT4CM reports are stored in data files.
+To edit, upload the file(s) to the correct directory and then edit the corresponding data file.

+*The order of records in the data files is the order in which the files will be displayed.*

+### How to Update Files

+1. Add files to the [documents/downloads](documents/downloads) directory.
+The GitHub web interface allows you to upload files by dragging and dropping.

+2. Edit the [files data file](_data/files.yml).
+The file is in [YAML](https://github.com/planetjekyll/quickrefs/blob/master/YAML.md) format.

+### How to Update History

+1. Add history downloads to the [documents/downloads](documents/downloads) directory.
+The GitHub web interface allows you to upload files by dragging and dropping.

+2. Edit the [history data file](_data/history.yml).
+The file is in [YAML](https://github.com/planetjekyll/quickrefs/blob/master/YAML.md) format.

+### How to Update Minutes

+1. Add minutes to the [governance/downloads](governance/downloads) directory.
+The GitHub web interface allows you to upload files by dragging and dropping.

+2. Edit the [minutes data file](_data/minutes.yml).
+The file is in [YAML](https://github.com/planetjekyll/quickrefs/blob/master/YAML.md) format.

+### How to Update NT4CM Reports

+1. Add reports to the [governance/downloads](governance/downloads) directory.
+The GitHub web interface allows you to upload files by dragging and dropping.

+2. Edit the [reports data file](_data/reports.yml).
+The file is in [YAML](https://github.com/planetjekyll/quickrefs/blob/master/YAML.md) format.

 ## Markdown